-- 9.1.1 An assessment is completed using Best Available Information that records the location and status of High Conservation Value

-Categories 1-6, as defined in Criterion 9.1; the High Conservation Value Areas they rely upon, and their condition. - 9.1.2 This assessment includes identification of Intact Forest Landscapes, as of January 1, 2017. - 9.1.3 The assessment uses results from culturally appropriate engagement with affected rights holders and affected and interested stakeholders with an interest in the conservation of the High Conservation Values. - 9.2 The Organization shall develop effective strategies that maintain and/or enhance the identified High Conservation Values, through engagement with affected stakeholders, interested stakeholders and experts.
+- 9.1.1 An assessment is completed using Best Available Information that records the location and status of High Conservation Value Categories 1-6, as defined in Criterion 9.1; the High Conservation Value Areas they rely upon, and their condition. - 9.1.2 This assessment includes identification of Intact Forest Landscapes^{}, as of January 1, 2016, within and adjacent to the Management Unit^{}. - 9.1.3 The assessment uses results from culturally appropriate engagement with affected and interested stakeholders with an interest in the conservation of the High Conservation Values. - 9.2 The Organization shall develop effective strategies that maintain and/or enhance the identified High Conservation Values, through engagement with affected stakeholders, interested stakeholders and experts.
 (C9.2 P&C V4)